-Terex strives to attract, develop and retain outstanding talent to be part of our team.
-We have a diverse and highly engaged global workforce.
-Capable, highly skilled and diverse team members are key to our ability to implement our "Execute, Innovate, Grow" strategy.
+Terex strives to attract, engage, develop and retain outstanding talent to be part of our team.
+Capable, highly skilled and engaged team members are key to our ability to implement our "Execute, Innovate, Grow" strategy.

-As of December 31, 2023, we had approximately 10,200 team members, including approximately 4,200 team members in the U.S. Approximately one percent of our team members in the U.S. are represented by labor unions.
+As of December 31, 2024, we had approximately 11,400 team members, including approximately 5,800 team members in the U.S. Approximately one percent of our team members in the U.S. are represented by labor unions.
 Outside of the U.S., we enter into employment contracts and collective agreements in those countries in which such relationships are mandatory or customary.
 The provisions of these agreements correspond in each case with the required or customary terms in the subject jurisdiction.
 We generally consider our relations with our team members to be good and we provide mechanisms such as surveys and helplines for our team members to provide their perspectives.
-In 2023, 89% of team members participated in our company-wide global engagement survey.
+In 2024, 88% of team members participated in our company-wide global engagement survey.
 Safety remained the highest rated survey category and we received positive net promoter scores.

 We have a robust talent review process in which we assess talent strengths and opportunity areas, matching our team members' career aspirations with the needs of the business.
 We offer a wide range of training programs to support team members in their current roles and in achieving advancement opportunities.
 Our core curriculum of Terex Success Programs are designed for all of our team members from individual contributors to front line supervisors to managers and executives.
 These programs are grounded in The Terex Way and help participants build key skills and competencies.
-Business specific leadership programs are also conducted in each of our segments and additional training programs are offered around specific topics such as safety, DEI, technical skills, financial fundamentals, compliance, cybersecurity and harassment prevention.
+Business specific leadership programs are also conducted in each of our segments and additional training programs are offered around specific topics such as safety, culture and inclusion, technical skills, financial fundamentals, compliance, cybersecurity and harassment prevention.